 In a world of cut-throat competition, people are always looking for ways to get ahead.
 From school kids to college students, working professionals to housewives and entrepreneurs, everyone is realizing the need to have better soft skills.

-We’ve prepared the 16 must-have soft skills critical to professional success.
+And I’ve prepared the 16 must-have soft skills critical to professional success in the following guide.

 1. Body Language and Non-Verbal Communication Skills

 Even when you’re not talking, you communicate through your body.
 As they say, our words might lie but our body rarely does.
 It is one of the most required soft skills for professionals.
 Your body language determines the way people perceive you.

 The way you lean in during a conversation or crossing your legs sends specific signals to the other parties you converse with.
 Rolling eyes is a common metaphor for boredom or disagreement.
 Crossing your arms during a discussion shows a lack of agreement, too.

 Body language is a complicated matter with different nuances across the globe.
 While most best practices are universal, don’t neglect local differences when communicating internationally.

 You’ve probably been taught to raise your hand at school when you have a question.
 However, it’s an insult when conversing with Greek.

 What about the well-known “heavy metal” sign with your index and pinky fingers up?
 Most Mediterranean and Latin countries would take this personally on multiple levels.